 controvert that fact.
 Anyone who has concern for the

-welfare of his eternal soul
+welfare of his eternal soul should give attention to this

 message.
 Every man who has lived since the days of Joseph Smith is subject to accepting him as a prophet of God in order to enter

-into our Heavenly father’s presence
+into our Heavenly father’s presence” (A. Theodore Tuttle,

 “Joseph Smith re-established fullness of true gospel, Church,” Church News,